The Elephant Parade - A Story of Art, Culture and Conservation

 'Disco Disco' - by Santi Takaew

 Shortly after those early shows in the Netherlands and Belgium, the Elephant Parade arrived in the UK and the City of London in 2010.
 No fewer than 250 models were put on display, and in a celebrity-attended auction in June, £4 million ($7,150,000) was raised.
-The highest bid for a single piece was for an elephant designed by Jack Vettriano.
+The highest bid for a single piece was for a model designed by Jack Vettriano.
 It fetched £155,000 ($252,600).

 'Joy to the World' - by Kai Varayut